hackclub/hackclub/clubs/templates/club-proposal-template.md

 # New Club Proposal
 ### Club Name:
-Hack Club (or something else can be chosen, if the word "hack" would be a problem)
+Hack Club (in this case, "hack" means solving problems cleverly with code, just like life-hacks)
 ### Applicant:
 Akaanksh Raj
 ### Purpose: